 On its surface, this seems like a really simple question: It’s customer data, so, of course, a CDP should handle it.
 But it’s actually more complex than many marketers realize.

-One reason is that historical transactions and offline transactions are typically stored in ERP-type systems.
-This means that different CDPs will actually handle transactional data quite differently.
+One reason is historical transactions and offline transactions are typically stored in ERP-type systems.
+This means different CDPs will actually handle transactional data quite differently.

 Typically, they are handled in three ways: